-Original pebbledash, first seen on domestic houses in any number was during the housing boom after world war 1, and as the homes needed to built quickly, with materials in short supply, they used pebbles, dredged up from the sea bed, which were then thrown (literally) by hand, onto wet mortar.
+Original pebbledash, first seen on domestic houses in any number was during the housing boom after World War One.
+Homes needed to built quickly, with materials in short supply, they used pebbles, dredged up from the sea bed, which were then thrown (literally) by hand, onto wet mortar.

 The bonus was it covered up poor quality bricks underneath and didn’t need to be painted afterwards.
-That is fine, if you like the look of this ugly stuff, but some people didn’t and ended up painting over the pebbledash, which itself causes another problem as once you paint it, you need to do it again every few years.
+That is fine, if you like the look of this ugly stuff.
+But for those that don’t painting was a quick fix.
+But, painting causes another problem as once you’ve painted it once, you need to do it again every few years.

-Another reason pebbledash was applied to so many homes was that after world war 1 there was a huge skills shortage and pebbledash was much easier to apply and took less skill than traditional stucco or sand and cement rendering which requires extensive training and experience to be able to do it properly.
+Another reason pebbledash was applied to so many homes was that after WW1 there was a huge skills shortage.
+Pebbledash was much easier to apply and took less skill than traditional stucco or sand and cement rendering which requires extensive training and experience to be able to do it properly.

-This will absorb the rain, and the water will stay in the wall until a cold snap, by which time the water inside the wall will freeze.
+This will absorb the rain, and the water will stay in the wall.
+As the weather turns, the water inside the wall will freeze.
 As it turns solid, the water expands and causes cracks in the wall.

-Once this process starts, it gets worse over the years, causing more cracks and also hollow patches of render where the wall covering is just “hanging” on the wall rather than being affixed to it.
+Once this process starts, it gets worse over the years.
+You’ll soon see more cracks and hollow patches of render where the wall covering is just “hanging” on the wall rather than being affixed to it.

-Repair of these areas is problematic as any builder will tell you, if you rip off and replace a bad patch of pebbledash, or you have an alteration to your house, the 2 areas (old and new) will NEVER match up, this image below clearly illustrates this problem.
+The repair of these areas is problematic as any builder will tell you.
+It you rip off and replace a bad patch of pebbledash, or you have an alteration to your house, the two areas (old and new) will never match up.

 So what do you do?
 Repair or replace?

-That’s the big question really, and it’s something that people saddled with this wall covering on their property have to wrestle with when the time comes to do something about it.
+That’s the big question really.
+It’s something that people saddled with this wall covering on their property have to wrestle with when the time comes to do something about it.